 Digital transformation will impact every single person in your organisation.
 This image shows just some of the functions affected on this multi-year journey:

 Let this serve as a reminder: You can’t do this alone.
 Creating peer relationships across the business is one of the most essential tasks.
 This is just as much a “people and process” change as it is a “technology” change.
 Because you’ll touch processes across all of your business functions, figure out the most efficient route and the best use of your developers’ time.

 This means that going with commercial off-the-shelf (COTS) applications and changing your business processes to adhere to best practices is sometimes better than spending your developers’ time re-coding or re-configuring COTS applications where you’re not differentiated.

-Constantly ask yourself what business value is driven by those customizations.
+Constantly ask yourself what business value is driven by those customisations.
 Will they bring in more revenue, or is this a process you’ve had in place for years and no one knows why?

 “Why” is going to be the most important question of all.
 Ask this question enough – usually five “whys” – and you’ll get to the root of any process.

 Lastly, you’ll need your executive team’s support.
 This can be a costly program that impacts the business in a variety of ways.
 You need show them the potential ROI and the business efficiency you can drive by taking this on.

 Once you’ve received executive buy-in, you should build a cloud centre of excellence.
 Every business is different, but the following image shows the resources – and responsibilities – of those who should be included in the mix:

 Again, this is a full company effort, not just an IT project.
 You’ll need to include business leaders from other teams so you understand their needs and so they understand what you’re trying to accomplish and how they can help ensure its success.

 Ideally, this team will be responsible for the following: